patil-suraj/ghibli.nvim/README.md

 - 🌿 Balanced color scheme with earthy tones and vibrant accents
 - 🌟 Support for Treesitter, LSP, and popular plugins
 - 🖋️ Font recommendations to complete the Ghibli aesthetic
-- 🌅 Light theme by default, evoking the airy watercolor feel of Ghibli backgrounds
+- 🌃 Soft dark theme by default, evoking the magical nighttime scenes in Ghibli films

 ## 🌊 Installation